portiaAI/portia-agent-examples/README.md

 ## [Getting Started with Portia](https://github.com/portiaAI/portia-agent-examples/tree/main/getting-started/)

 A simple introduction to the Portia SDK that walks you through the basics of creating an agent, defining tasks, and executing plans.
+This project demonstrates fundamental concepts like:
+- Setting up a Portia agent
+- Creating and executing plans
+- Working with tools and context
+- Handling user input and agent responses

 Perfect for newcomers to understand the core concepts of Portia before diving into more complex examples.

 ## [Get Started with Google Tools](https://github.com/portiaAI/portia-agent-examples/edit/main/get_started_google_tools/)